flux-iac/tofu-controller/docs/use-tf-controller/provision-resources-obtain-outputs.md

-# Use TF-Controller to provision resources and obtain outputs
+# Use Tofu Controller to provision resources and obtain outputs

 Outputs created by Terraform can be written to a secret using `.spec.writeOutputsToSecret`.